renpy/renpy/sphinx/source/screens.rst

    to allow precise pointing.

 ``"web"``
    Defined when running inside a web browser.
-Check other variants to detect what the browser runs on.

 ``None``
    Always defined.